den131/party-zaps-extension/README.md

 4. Click "Load unpacked" and select the directory containing the extension files.

 ## Configuration
-Add your NWC secret to `popup.js` and `background.js`.
+Click the extension and enter NWC connection secret and desired settings.
-You can configure the transaction threshold and other settings directly in the `content.js` file.